Matt Olson Player Props: Braves vs. Athletics

-The Atlanta Braves, including Matt Olson and his .737 slugging percentage over his past 10 games, battle starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 8:07 PM ET.
+On Tuesday, Matt Olson (.703 slugging percentage in past 10 games, including five home runs) and the Atlanta Braves face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-He hit two homers in his previous game (going 3-for-5) in his most recent game against the Phillies.
+He hit a home run while going 1-for-3 in his last game against the Athletics.

 Matt Olson Game Info & Props vs. the Athletics